How to Grow Mammoth Sunflowers

 Soil

-Mammoth sunflowers thrive in well-drained, fertile soil enriched with organic matter like compost.
-Ensure the soil is loose and deep to accommodate their extensive root systems.
-Maintaining a soil pH between 6.0 and 7.5 is ideal for optimal growth and vibrant blooms.
+You need to ensure the soil is loose and deep to accommodate their extensive root systems.
+Maintaining a soil pH between 6.0 and 7.5 will help achieve optimal growth and vibrant blooms.

 Read more